Jay Taylor (actor)

 Jay Taylor (born 16 October 1983) is an English actor.
-He is best known for the role of Marcus in the 2008 British Thriller film Donkey Punch.
+He is best known for the role of Marcus in the 2008 British Thriller film Donkey Punch, as well as voicing the character Reyn in Xenoblade Chronicles.

 Early life and education

 Taylor was born in Bromley, the son of a BBC TV producer.
 His brother is a 1st assistant director and fashion / photo journalism photographer.
 He was educated at the Ravens Wood School for Boys in Bromley.
 He then went on to train at The Royal Academy of Dramatic Art (RADA), graduating in 2006.